Melania Trump could end up being a key figure in the case against embattled Trump lawyer Michael Cohen

 - Jonathan Ernst/Reuters

-Edwards’s “lawyers argued that this was not about hiding this affair and this pregnancy from the public and the press, this was about hiding the affair and the pregnancy from John Edwards’s very sick wife,” Ryan continued.
+Edwards’ “lawyers argued that this was not about hiding this affair and this pregnancy from the public and the press, this was about hiding the affair and the pregnancy from John Edwards’s very sick wife,” Ryan continued.
 “And so, by contrast, we know, as a factual matter, that Stormy Daniels made it clear she was talking to multiple national media outlets in October of 2016 and contemplating going public with her story.
 And that’s what got Donald Trump’s attention.”

 The other issue that makes the case against Cohen, and possibly Trump, stronger than the Edwards case is when the payment was made, Ryan said.
 The payments to Hunter were made before any primary ballots were cast.
-Cohen made the payment just days before the election, which gives the appearance that the electoral results, and not protecting someone like Melania, was the main purpose of the payment.
+Cohen made the payment just days before the 2016 presidential election, which gives the appearance that the electoral results, and not protecting someone like Melania, was the main purpose of the payment.

 “So much closer to the nexus of the presidential general election was the Stormy Daniels payoff than the John Edwards payoff,” Ryan said.